jmunozji/DBMS/docs/U2_3_Oracle_connection.md

 ---
-title:  "Unit 2.
-Oracle connection."
+title:  "Oracle connection"
 ---
-# Connect to de database
+# Oracle connection

 In the previous notes we have installed the Oracle Server and the tools we can use to connect to the database in the same machine: